Available Now: Bleue Celeste

 - And many other new parts

-was fresh painted in Bleue Celeste.
-However, the paint job wasn't too
+After the bodywork, the car was fresh painted in Bleue Celeste.
+However, the paint

-great.
-After many years in New Mexico at a high altitude, the paint is
+job wasn't too great.
+After many years in New Mexico at a high altitude, the paint is oxidized.
+Being parked outside for some

+years, some rust has appeared.
 However, the car has absolutely no structural rust.
-There is some
+There is some surface rust on the hood

-surface rust on the hood hinge and the corners outside from the
+hinge and the corners outside from the taillights show some bubbles.

-replaced the LHM with fresh DOT brake fluid - subsequently destroying
+Some years ago in New Mexico, a mechanic trying to do good, replaced the LHM with fresh DOT brake fluid - subsequently

 - New master brake cylinder